Laundry Jet – Frequently Asked Questions

 Q- What if my kids jam toys, or shoes into the Laundry Jet ports in their rooms?

-A – As with any appliance, you must always follow proper instructions and procedures when operating the Laundry Jet.
-Laundry Jet ports can be installed at any height to restrict access from small children that might misuse the ports and we recommend 48 “.
+A – Laundry Jet ports can be installed at any height to restrict access from very small children that might misuse the ports and we recommend 48 “.
 In addition the system is designed so that in the case that a toy or other item is stuck into the port it must always pass through a hard 90 degree vertical turn + incline to enter the system.
 Dense items do not have enough surface area to pass through the system and will simply remain at the entrance and the system will shut down until the item is removed.
 All other items that pass through the initial port and will simply move through the system and will be delivered to the laundry room.
+As with any appliance, you must always follow proper instructions and procedures when operating the Laundry Jet.

 Q- How do I get 6″ pipe in my 4″ walls?